All Episodes

 It's not the school district's place to do it.

-If you go back to that, and then you let parents see the curriculum, sign off on the curriculum, and it's an after-class, I'm sorry, after school extra curricula, no pun intended activity, and they can learn everything they want there.
+Now, again, if you go back to my proposal, which is to focus on the fundamentals, reading, writing, math, science, computers, history, et cetera, if you go back to that and then you let parents see the curriculum, sign off on the curriculum, and it's an after-class, I'm sorry, after school extracurricular, no pun intended activity, and they can learn everything they want there.

-Because then you have parental involvement.
+That's a whole different ballgame because then you have parental involvement.

-You know, these creatures, these parents, people, they're not potted plants.
+You know, these creatures, these parents people, they're not potted plants.

 They actually, those kids wouldn't exist without them.